doctoryazz/cache-magic/README.md

 If there is any error, it will be printed to stderr and the script fails.

-the output can be found in "test/temp".
+The output can be found in "test/output".